MicrosoftLearning/Microsoft-Copilot-Immersion-Experience-GOV/Instructions/Labs/Gov_Licensed/index_1.md

 ### [Task 3: Gathering Insights and Drafting a Follow-up Email](https://microsoftlearning.github.io/Microsoft-Copilot-Immersion-Experience-GOV/Instructions/Labs/Gov_Licensed/Task_3.html)

-Using **Business Chat (BizChat) in Teams**, gather insights from recent interactions with a specific person on a specific topic.
+Using **Copilot Chat in Teams**, gather insights from recent interactions with a specific person on a specific topic.
 This helps you quickly catch up on recent communications, ensuring you’re well-prepared to follow up.
 Then, switch to Outlook to draft a follow-up email with Copilot, allowing you to respond promptly and effectively based on your findings.

 ### [Optional Task: Collaborate using Pages](https://microsoftlearning.github.io/Microsoft-Copilot-Immersion-Experience-GOV/Instructions/Labs/Gov_Licensed/Optional_Task_1.html)